Ib Georg Jensen

-Ib Georg Jensen (born 5 August 1927, Hellerup, Denmark – died 25 May 2021 Lindely, Hellerup, Denmark) was a Danish ceramist, designer and author by the alias 'Muk'.
+Ib Georg Jensen (5 August 1927 – 25 May 2021) was a Danish ceramist, designer and author by the alias 'Muk'.

 He was the youngest child of Danish silversmith and designer Georg Arthur Jensen (1866–1935) and his wife Magdalene Hanna Agnes Christiansen (1888–1966).

 Ib Georg Jensen trained as a potter at Herman A. Kähler ceramics in 1947, and followed much in his father's footsteps, opening his own pottery shop, Muk Pottery, adopted from a childhood pseudonym, in 1949.
 Soon after he joined Den Permanente and Danish Crafts, displaying his works alongside many other notable designers and craftsmen.
 Later on he would work for the Georg Jensen Silversmithy for a brief period of time and later move on to Gero in the Netherlands where he would design their modern style of flatware and cutlery.
 He then returned in 1962 to Denmark where he opened up a new pottery workshop and began to produce in addition to bowls, plates and other tableware, teapots, jewelry, and even flower pots.
 The teapots would later be featured in an exhibit, “Teapots and Light” as well as a secondary feature of his silver jewelry designs, manufactured by Thor Selzer at Den Permanente.
 He then moved on to design more stoneware lines which were very comprehensive, spanning from roasting pans to egg dishes, and a few years later became development manager for Bing & Grøndahl.